 Eligible emergency medical expenses are subject to your Extended Health Plan annual deductible and will be reimbursed at 100 percent.
 A lifetime maximum limit of $3,000,000 per person applies.

 While travelling outside of your province/territory of residence, benefits are payable for the following eligible expenses incurred in an emergency only and when ordered by the attending physician.
 Non-emergency continuing care, testing, treatment, and surgery, and amounts covered by any government plan and/or any other provider of health coverage are not eligible.

 - Local ambulance services when immediate transportation is required to the nearest hospital equipped to provide the treatment essential to the patient

-- The hospital room charge and charges for services and supplies when confined as a patient or treated in a hospital, to a maximum of 90 days.
+- The hospital room charge and charges for services and supplies when confined as a patient or treated in a hospital.
 Members should contact Travel Assistance for assistance if they have a medical emergency.
 See the Travel Assistance Brochure (PDF, 169KB) for contact information.

 - When the patient's medical condition permits, they will be returned to Canada.
 Great-West Life standard out of country confinement is up to a semi-private ward rate

 - Services of a physician and laboratory and x-ray services

 - Prescription drugs

 - Other emergency services and/or supplies, if Great West Life would have covered the expenses in your province/territory of residence

 - Medical supplies provided during a covered hospital confinement